dreifusjack/RiffRadar/README.md

 ## About

 RiffRadar is a guitar chord recommendation platform that helps users discover songs they can learn based on chords they already know.
 Users input a chord progression, and the system uses vector similarity search with ChromaDB to find songs with similar chord patterns, along with YouTube tutorial links for each recommendation.
-The backend is built with FastAPI and uses circle of fifths encoding for chord embeddings, while the frontend is built with Next.js, TypeScript, and TailwindCSS.

 ## Architecture